hashicorp/terraform-website/content/source/docs/enterprise/vcs/github-enterprise.html.md

 The rest of this page explains the GitHub Enterprise versions of these steps.

+~> **Important:** TFE needs to contact your GitHub Enterprise instance during setup and during normal operation.
+For the SaaS version of TFE, this means GitHub Enterprise must be internet-accessible; for private installs of TFE, you must have network connectivity between your TFE and GitHub Enterprise instances.

 ## Step 1: On GitHub, Create a New OAuth Application

 1. Open your GitHub Enterprise instance in your browser and log in as whichever account you want TFE to act as.
 For most organizations this should be a dedicated service user, but a personal account will also work.